NAV

 Sites include id and customer_location_id fields that can be used to identify sites in a dispatch communication.
 A site's name value may change, and should not be used as a static identifier.

-NOTE: Pagination is under active development.
-Currently, all sites will be returned in a single request. the values of page and per_page should be ignored.
+All sites will be returned in a single request.
+The values of page and per_page have been reserved for future use, but should be ignored at present.

 Parameters